Authority (Law & Order: Special Victims Unit): Ratings

 In its original broadcast, "Authority" was seen by 12.06 million viewers.
-It won the 10pm hour with a 4.1 Nielsen rating in the 18–49 demographic and an 11% audience share.
+It won the 10 p.m. hour with a 4.1 Nielsen rating in the 18–49 demographic, and an 11% audience share.
 In its original UK broadcast on Channel 5, the episode was seen by 830,000 viewers.
-It was the 28th most watched show on the channel for the week ending November 20, 2011.
+It was the 28th most-watched show on the channel for the week ending November 20, 2011.

 Critical response

 "Authority" received a mixed response from critics.
-The Boston Heralds Mark A. Perigard disliked the episode and gave it a D rating.
-Perigard thought the first half of the episode was reasonable, but felt Stabler and Benson became incompetent and ignored police procedure for "an inane plot."
-Perigard also felt that Williams needed to be restrained by a decent plot and director, but instead he "hurtles off the rails" towards the end.
-David Kronke from the Los Angeles Daily News thought anyone could have played the part of Merritt Rook, and that Williams spent the episode channelling his character from One Hour Photo (2002).
-Kronke also noted that "some pretty damning evidence seems to be overlooked at Rook's trial" and believed that Stabler and Benson gave up too easily at the end.
+The Boston Heralds Mark A. Perigard disliked the episode and gave it a "D" rating.
+Perigard thought that the first half of the episode was reasonable, but felt that Stabler and Benson became incompetent and ignored police procedure for "an inane plot".
+Perigard also felt that Williams needed to be restrained by a decent plot and director, but he instead "hurtles off the rails" toward the end.

+David Kronke of the Los Angeles Daily News thought that anyone could have played the part of Merritt Rook, and that Williams spent the episode channeling his character from One Hour Photo (2002).
+Kronke also noted that "some pretty damning evidence seems to be overlooked at Rook's trial", and he believed that Stabler and Benson gave up too easily at the end.

 Melissa Gaudron, writing for The Age, was thankful that Williams played Rook with "a little more psychopathic tendency" than his Mork & Mindy character.
 She branded the plot implausible and joked that the writers should have just romantically paired Stabler and Benson together.

-Another reporter for the publication, Debi Enker, liked that Williams appeared "in a more controlled mode" and she said he made the episode "mildly interesting".
+Debi Enker, another reporter for The Age, liked that Williams appeared "in a more controlled mode", saying that he made the episode "mildly interesting".
 Enker called the conclusion "unsatisfying" and wondered whether it was leading to a future appearance by Rook.

-Jane Rackham from the Radio Times enjoyed the moment where Rook defends himself in court, calling it a "cracking scene".
-She also called the ending an "intense final showdown."
+Jane Rackham of the Radio Times enjoyed the moment when Rook defends himself in court, calling it a "cracking scene".
+She also called the ending an "intense final showdown".

-Emily Wright from The Boston Globe believed that after his role in One Hour Photo, Merritt Rook was the creepiest role Williams had ever played.
-Entertainment Weekly's Lanford Beard included "Authority" in his "16 Magnificent Milestone Episodes" feature.
-Beard dubbed the plot "chilling" and said the show "cranked up the volume to 11, adding layers of twisted motivation for Rook's action".
+Emily Wright of The Boston Globe believed that after his role in One Hour Photo, Merritt Rook was the creepiest role Williams had ever played.Entertainment Weekly's Lanford Beard included "Authority" in his "16 Magnificent Milestone Episodes" feature.
+Beard dubbed the plot "chilling", and said that the episode "cranked up the volume to 11, adds layers of twisted motivation for Rook's action".
 Beard concluded that Rook had "a literally explosive grand exit".

 Following Williams's death in August 2014, Julie Hinds of the Detroit Free Press named Merritt Rook as one of the actor's "five great unsung roles".